 DIY Online Therapy Services

-The last and most beneficial way of bringing a therapist’s career online is by doing it himself/herself.
 It would be a lot of work because you’d need to set-up your own website, find practice management software to keep patient records safe, market your therapy services to attract new patients, and handle day-to-day operations (such as getting appointments).
-Of course, you can always hire someone to do these tasks for you, but it would cost you the money you wouldn’t be spending if you joined online therapy sites instead.

-The biggest advantage of managing your own practice is freedom and flexibility.
-First of all, you can control your own fees.
-Then, you can decide which patients you want to work with, instead of letting the algorithm of a platform decide if your credentials would fit a patient’s needs.
+Also, you can decide which patients you want to work with, instead of letting the algorithm of a platform decide if your credentials would fit a patient’s needs.

 Seek Online Therapist Jobs or Offer Sessions Independently?

 As a work-from-home therapist, your most-important decision lies in choosing to offer your services independently, or join therapy sites.
-Both methods are legitimate and have given success to therapists from around the world, but they’re not for everyone.

 I recommend newly licensed therapists to start with therapy sites.
 It would let them focus on the work and not deal with marketing, patient leads, and so on.
 The pay may be lower, but this method could help them build their client base, reputation, and skills all at the same time.

-For experienced therapists with existing patients and a fully-functional traditional practice, it would be best to bring their entire practice online themselves.
 The massive dip in hourly fee would be devastating to any therapist’s career if they chose to join therapy sites and earn between $20 to $40 an hour when they could invoice for $100 or beyond per session.

 Whichever route you decide to take, it is still good news to know that people are welcoming virtual therapy with open arms and that online therapist jobs have a bright future ahead.